entmike/hana-dpagent/README.md

 ## Running Example in Docker Compose

-Note: This example assumes you are running an existing HANA Express (2.0 SP3 in this case) with a hostname of `hxe` and a pre-existing volume named `hxedev`.
+Note: This example assumes you are running an existing HANA Express (2.0 SP3 in this case) with a hostname of `hxe` and a pre-existing docker volume named `hana-express`.

 ```yaml
 version: '2'